How To Handle The Post-Travel Blues

 PLAN YOUR NEXT ADVENTURE

 Whether it’s a small trip to a new local place or a bigger trip to a new country, having something to look forward to will definitely curb the post-travel blues.
-For us, we are currently in the midst of planning the rest of our summer in the SE Region of the United States for Logan’s residency rotations and another trip to Japan in 2018.
+For us, we are currently in the midst of planning the rest of our summer in the SE Region of the United States for Logan’s residency rotations and another trip to Japan in the summer of 2018.